 When to Apply Snowman Winter Root Builder

 Early November, while soil temperatures remain above 45 degrees, is also an excellent time to control perennial and biennial broadleaf weeds like dandelions and clover.
 Weeds prepare for winter, much like the grass plant pulling nutrients and starches from their leaves into their roots.
-By applying Trimec, Speedzone or Loveland Weed and Feed in fall, the weed plants draw the herbicide into their root systems, thus more effectively killing the weed.
+Applying PBI Gordon’s Speedzone, or Loveland Weed and Feed in fall, the weed plants draw the herbicide into their root systems, effectively killing the broadleaf weed.
 Actively growing grass will quickly fill in the bare spots created after the weeds die.

 Uncle’s tip: Wash out your spreader before putting it away for the winter.
 This will remove any corrosive particles that could damage any metal parts.